mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

-Syntax errors in nft rules should produce warnings when these are applied on tool start or changes, so should be hard to miss, but maybe do check "nft list chain" or debug output when rules are supposed to be enabled after conf changes anyway.
+Syntax errors in nft rules should produce warnings when these are applied on tool start or changes, so should be hard to miss, but maybe do check "nft list chain" or debug output when rules are supposed to be enabled after conf updates anyway.

-To modify nftables rulesets, CAP_NET_ADMIN capability is requied, which can be passed via AmbientCapabilities= in systemd service (or similar option in capsh) in addition to SupplementaryGroups=systemd-journal to avoid running this as full root.
+To modify nftables rulesets, CAP_NET_ADMIN capability is required, which can be passed via AmbientCapabilities= in systemd service (or similar option in capsh) in addition to SupplementaryGroups=systemd-journal and netlink access to avoid running this as full root.